WiReSens Toolkit: An Open-source Platform towards Accessible Wireless Tactile Sensing: Toolkit Evaluation

-\paragraph{\textbf{Auto-Calibration Performance}} To assess the performance of our auto-calibration algorithm, we applied low and high-pressure sequences to the same 4x4 node region during a calibration period of 5 minutes and recorded the calibrated resistance values: \(R_{\text{pot}} = 14062.5 \Omega\) for the low pressure and \(R_{\text{pot}} = 8984.37 \Omega\) for the high pressure.
+\paragraph{\textbf{Calibrating for Different Applications}} We then applied low and high-pressure sequences to the same 3x4 node region of the digitally embroidered sensor during a calibration period of 5 minutes and recorded the calibrated resistance values: \(R_{\text{pot}} = 14062.5 \Omega\) for the low pressure and \(R_{\text{pot}} = 8984.37 \Omega\) for the high pressure.
 We then repeated each pressure sequence twice: once with \(R_{\text{pot}} = 14062.5 \Omega\) and once with \(R_{\text{pot}} = 8984.37 \Omega\).
 Fig. \ref{fig:pot_data}B presents the applied force and average ADC readout over time for each sequence.
-When calibrated, the ADC readout range expanded for low-pressure scenarios, enhancing resolution, while high-pressure calibration prevented 0V saturation, allowing sensitivity up to 300 N.
+When calibrated, the ADC readout range expanded for low-pressure scenarios, enhancing resolution, while high-pressure calibration prevented 0V saturation, allowing sensitivity up to 250 N.